bravecollective/core/conf/README.md

 #### web.cache

-Use this to turn on/off webcore caching.
+Use this to turn on/off WebCore caching.

 Should not have to change this.